Pascoe Vale Sports Club: History

 The club won its first senior premiership in the League Sub District competition in 1946 and was runners up in 1947.

 1952, the club changed its name to Raeburn Football Club to enable it to join the Essendon District Football League only to change back to Pascoe Vale in 1953.

 1988 the club won their first B Grade Essendon District Football League premiership and had to wait until 2011 for their second B Grade premiership.

 Pascoe Vale Football Club began fielding junior teams in 1956 with the formation of an under 15 team.
-The club now fields fourteen Under Age teams.
+The club now fields sixteen Under Age teams.

 In 2016 the Pascoe Vale Sports Club was founded to take over the running of the Pascoe Vale Football Club and the Pascoe Vale Hadfield Cricket Club.